 Tagaytay has a number of fantastic food experiences for anyone from virtually any walk of life: adventurous foodies looking for that next big thing, time-starved families looking forward to catching up over a good meal, barkadas of free-spirited creatives hoping to dine al fresco without the sweat and the smog.
 Absolutely anyone, though, would love to avail of stellar food for safer prices, so here’s a list of Tagaytay restaurants where all you’ll need is ₱1,000 or less for a culinary treat.

 This restaurant is named after Hestia, the goddess of the hearth.
 Why this is a fitting name becomes obvious the moment you walk into this a hidden corner of quaint European charm.
 Surrounded by rich greenery and kitschy decor, Chateau Hestia is your cottage in the woods with a little bit of European flair peeking from every nook and cranny.
 Chateau Hestia brings together casual dining and farm-to-table freshness through food that is finely and carefully prepared for a satisfying experience for all your senses and sensibilities.

 Bang for Your Buck: Get ₱500 Worth of Exquisite European Fare from Chateau Hestia at ₱325 (from ₱500) here.
+Limited-time offer only.

 J. Hernandez St., Purok 5,

 2. Balay Indang